yaroslaff/lightsleep/README.md

-# sleep
+# lightsleep
-sleep() you can interrupt with redis or websocket event
+Lightsleep is sleep() you can interrupt with redis or websocket event

 This is nice feature if you want to do some actions periodically AND immediately on some event.

 ## lightsleep
-`Lightsleep.py` is very short simple CLI utility (better then `/usr/bin/sleep`) which is also demo how to use `sleep`.
+`ltsleep.py` is very short simple CLI utility (better then `/usr/bin/sleep`) which is also demo how to use `sleep`.

-Useless example where lightsleep is identical to `/usr/bin/sleep` (sleep 60 seconds):
+Useless example where lsleep is identical to `/usr/bin/sleep` (sleep 60 seconds):
 ~~~
-lightsleep.py 60
+lsleep.py 60
 ~~~

 ### interrupt sleep with redis PUBLISH command

-`lightsleep.py 60 --hook redis` (defaults: local redis server, channel `sleep`)
+`lsleep.py 60 --hook redis` (defaults: local redis server, channel `sleep`)

 Interrupt this sleep from redis-cli:
 ~~~